Cluster needs analysis

 - the impact of RTLB interventions on student outcomes

-- emerging needs in cluster kura/schools in relation to students requiring additional support to learn and achieve
+- emerging needs in cluster schools, kura in relation to students requiring additional support to learn and achieve

-- aspirations of other key stakeholder groups, including iwi and Pasifika.
+- aspirations of other key stakeholder groups, including iwi and Pacific.